-The point of supply for an underground customer's connection will be the customer supply terminals contained within the distribution network equipment provided (typically a pillar or wall-mounted connection box).
+The point of supply for an underground consumer's connection will be the consumer supply terminals contained within the distribution network equipment provided (typically a pillar or wall-mounted connection box).

 Where applicable, common property shall be created to allow consumer mains to be connected to the pillar.
 At Horizon Powers' sole discretion, a service easement may be substituted.
-Refer to WA Electrical Requirements [53] section 5.2.
+Refer to section 5.2 of the WA Electrical Requirements [47].